 - object to us processing your information.
 If you do object then we can only stop processing your information if the Law allows us to

-If you want to find out more about your rights, or make a complaint about how your information is being handled, contact our Data Protection Officer using the contact information below.
+If you want to find out more about your rights, or make a complaint about how your information is being handled, contact the Government of Jersey Data Protection Officer using the contact information below.

-If you are not satisfied with our response you can contact the Office of the Jersey Information Commissioner.
+You can also contact the Office of the Jersey Information Commissioner.

 Access to your record